makerdao/community/processes/executive-copy-creation-checklist.md

 - [ ] If yes, create a PR to the next-gen-atlas repository and for each item
 	- [ ] Ensure that new values are correctly listed in the [Sky Atlas.html](https://github.com/makerdao/next-gen-atlas/blob/main/Sky%20Atlas/Sky%20Atlas.html) document
 - [ ] Request review of the PR from the reviewers of the executive proposal copy.

 ### Standby Spells update

 - [ ] Check if any new ilk has been onboarded/offboarded.
-- [ ] If yes, create a PR to the dss-emergency-spells repository and for each Standby spell affected.
+- [ ] If yes, create a PR to the dss-emergency-spells repository and for each Standby spell affected
 	- [ ] Ensure that new values are correctly listed in the Standby Spells README (https://github.com/makerdao/dss-emergency-spells?tab=readme-ov-file) document.
  - [ ] Request review of the PR from the reviewers of the executive proposal copy.

 ## Submission